 Carrying on the Business

 Jerome's son, Eric, joined the business in 1986 after selling for Honora Pearls for nine years.
-He became the sole owner of Asch Grossbardt Inc. In 2000, after the retirement of his father and the firm's co-owner, Larry Asch, Eric proved to have a genuine aptitude for jewelry design.
+He became the sole owner of Asch Grossbardt Inc. In 2000, after the passing of his father and the firm's co-owner, Larry Asch, Eric proved to have a genuine aptitude for jewelry design.
 Many of his pieces may still be found for sale online.

 Jerome Grossbardt retired to Boca Raton, Florida.
 He passed away on September 30, 2012.